mongodb/docs/source/includes/fact-restore-deleted-host.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you have not completely removed a host from |onprem| and want to
-restore that host, you can reimport the deleted MongoDB process using
+restore that host, you can :doc:`reimport the deleted MongoDB process </tutorial/nav/mongodb-agent>`.
-the :doc:`/tutorial/add-monitored-deployment-to-automation` procedure.

 If you have completely removed a host from |onprem|, you need to
 undelete that host first.
 To search for a deleted host, you